 For the most potent flavour, we highly recommend grinding cinnamon, ginger, cardamom, and fennel into your spice mix.
 These flavours are combined to make a homemade chai spice combination that will give your drink both sweet and spicy overtones.

-The great thing about homemade blends is that you can easily adjust it to your preferences by adding more or less of your favourite spices.
+The great thing about homemade blends is that you can easily adjust them to your preferences by adding more or less of your favourite spices.
 For example, you can also include cloves, star anise and black pepper to add more complex layers to your spice mix.
 Plus, there are no harmful preservatives.

 Check out our chai spice mix recipe to make the best blend at home.